Trust appointed Governor - Chair

 Sue has volunteered as a Norwich Magistrate since 2005.
 She enjoys gardening, reading, walking her dog, the theatre, ancestry research, learning Italian and travelling around Italy as much as possible.

 I am a mum of two students at the Open Academy, one of whom started Year 7 in September 2017 and one who is in the 6th form.
-I am married to a teacher and my background is in general nursing; previously at NNUH.
+I am married to a science teacher which has given me insight into the subject as well as the teaching profession and my background is in general nursing; previously at NNUH.
 I have also done a degree in history at the UEA as a mature student and after being a volunteer for Norwich Samaritans I went on to do a certificate in counselling and mental health first aid training.

 I am committed to removing barriers to education and supporting all students to having the best possible opportunities and education, following a pathway that meets their needs so they may achieve their goals in life.